GLOBAL MARKETS-Oil resumes fall, stocks dip despite bumper jobs data

 Stocks had opened higher on Wall Street after data showed the economy created many more jobs than expected in December and previous months were revised higher.

-But the S&P 500 hit its session high, up 0.9 percent on the day, within five minutes of the open and traded near session lows in late afternoon, down 0.5 percent.
+But the S&P 500 hit its session high, up 0.9 percent on the day, within five minutes of the open and steadily lost ground since.

 "The market's reaction (to the jobs report) is something between curious and concerning," said Richard Scalone, co-head of foreign exchange at TJM Brokerage in Chicago.